-It's not uncommon for college students to take out loans to pay for school.
-In fact, almost 66% of students nationwide depend at least partially on loans.
-At Chapman, approximately 63% of students took out student loans averaging $7,264 a year.
-That adds up to $29,056 over four years for those students.
+While almost two-thirds of students nationwide take out loans to pay for college, the percentage may be quite different for the school you plan on attending.
+At Chapman, approximately 58% of students took out student loans averaging $7,049 a year.
+That adds up to $28,196 over four years for those students.

-How Much Money Do Chapman Graduates Make?students who graduate from Chapman with a bachelor's degree go on to jobs where they make an average salary of $54,500 in their early years.
-This is good news for future Chapman graduates since it is 37% more than the average college graduate's salary of $39,802 per year.
+How Much Money Do Chapman Graduates Make?bachelor's degree recipients from Chapman make around $60,835 per year during the early years of their employment.
+This is good news for future Chapman graduates since it is 43% more than the average college graduate's salary of $42,485 per year.

 Location of Chapman University

 Chapman University Majorsstudents from 60 majors graduated from Chapman University.
 Of these students, 1,936 received undergraduate degrees and 940 graduated with a master's or doctor's degree.
 The following table lists the most popular undergraduate majors along with the average salary graduates from those majors make.